General Convex Agreement with Near-Optimal Communication: Supersending

 \section{Supersending}

-We discuss the protocol described in \Cref{lemma:supersending}, restated below, enabling supernodes (or, in general, groups of virtual parties) to supersend messages.
+We discuss the protocol described in \Cref{lemma:supersending}, restated below, enabling efficient communication among supernodes, or, in general, groups of virtual parties.
 This protocol relies on techniques from prior works on extension protocols \cite{DISC:NRSVX20,AC:BLLN22, PODC:GhiLiuWat25}.
 We recall that $\supersend^L$ assumes a group of virtual parties $A$ needs to send a message to a group of virtual parties $B$.

 \SupersendLemma*